pgxcentre/genipe/docs/installation.rst

 The following commands should successfully download and install Miniconda, create and activate a new python virtual environment.
-This installation method doesn't required a previous Python 3 installation.
+This installation method doesn't require a previous Python 3 installation.

 .. code-block:: bash